 These strategies can ramp up your motivation for any habit or replacement behavior, not just exercise.
 Having a supportive group is also a great way to motivate yourself.

 3. Seek professional help and support

-People develop bad habits for a variety of reasons, for instance, mental illness, stress or distress, which can be challenging to address alone.
+People develop unhealthy habits for a variety of reasons.
+However, mental illness, stress or distress, can be challenging to address alone.
 A good therapist will help you get the root of the issue and equip you with the right tools to work towards change.

 4. Remove Any Triggers

 Experts state that it’s best to observe the habit and take note of what triggers it.